How to Make Homemade Cheesecake

-Even the best cheesecake recipes don't always tell you everything you need to know.
-We’re filling in the blanks with tips and techniques to help you avoid lumps, leaks, cracks, and sunken middles so you can take your cheesecakes from OK to awesome.
+Even the best cheesecake recipes don't always tell you everything you need to know, so we’re filling in the blanks with tips and techniques to help you avoid lumps, leaks, cracks, and sunken middles.
+Use these simple tips take your cheesecakes from OK to awesome.

 Cheesecakes are usually baked in a springform pan that can be removed after the cheesecake is baked.
 However, springform pans are notorious for leaking.
 Over time, bends and dings in the metal where the band meets the base can weaken the seal.
 One way to guard against batter leaking out?
 An evenly thick, pre-baked crust that covers the pan seam.

 Here’s how to get a perfect seam-covering pre-baked crust:

 - Crush graham crackers (or cookies or whatever your recipe uses) in a food processor so they’re finely and uniformly ground.
 Next, mix the crumbs with butter, following recipe directions.

 - Pat the crust mixture into the bottom of a greased springform pan, covering the pan seam and extending up the sides 1 to 2 inches.
 Use a straight-sided glass or measuring cup to tamp the crust evenly against the pan.
 Make it about 1/4 inch thick.

 - Bake the empty crust until it’s fragrant and a shade darker, about 10 minutes at 375°F, or according to your recipe.
 Baking the crust sets it and keeps it from getting soggy or shifting when the cheesecake batter is added.
 Let the crust cool completely.

 - Before adding batter, brush the top inside of the pan (above the crust line) with butter to help keep any batter that rises above the crust from sticking to the pan.

 How to Make Cheesecake Filling: Putting the Cheese in Cheesecake